-We believe that our bonus and equity programs create incentives for employees to create long-term stockholder value.
 Our Compensation Committee has considered the concept of risk as it relates to the company's compensation program and has concluded that the company's compensation program does not encourage excessive or inappropriate risk-taking.
 Several elements of our compensation program are designed to promote the creation of long-term value and thereby discourage behavior that leads to excessive risk:

 - Our compensation program consists of both fixed and variable compensation.
 The fixed (or salary) portion is designed to provide a steady income regardless of our stock price performance, in part so that executives do not focus exclusively on stock price performance to the detriment of other important business metrics.
-The variable (cash bonus and equity) portions of compensation are designed to reward both short-term and long-term corporate performance.
+The variable (cash incentive and equity award) portions of compensation are designed to reward both short-term and long-term corporate performance.
 We believe that the variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce positive short- and long-term corporate results, while the fixed element is also sufficiently high such that executives are not encouraged to take unnecessary or excessive risks. - Executives receive a significant portion of their compensation in the form of equity, which discourages them from making short-term decisions that may result in long-term harm to the organization. - All of the RSUs awarded to Mr. Edwards, and the majority of the RSUs awarded to our other named executive officers, are performance-vesting rather than time-vesting.
 The performance-based RSUs cliff vest after a three-year performance period from the date of grant, encouraging executives to look to long-term financial results and long-term appreciation in equity values.
-Time-vesting RSUs promote the same motivation, vesting over 2-year and 3-year periods from the date of grant. - The Compensation Committee retains the discretion to decrease the value of any equity or cash incentive award received by executive officers, and historically has exercised its negative discretion to reduce awards.
+Time-vesting RSUs promote the same motivation, vesting over 2-year and 3-year periods from the date of grant. - The Compensation Committee retains the discretion to decrease the value of any performance-based equity or cash incentive award received by executive officers, and historically has regularly exercised its negative discretion to reduce awards.

-- The financial metrics used to determine the amount of an executive's bonus and equity vesting are measures the Compensation Committee believes contribute to long-term stockholder value and promote the continued viability of the company.
+- The financial metrics used to determine the amount of an executive's cash incentive and equity vesting are measures the Compensation Committee believes contribute to long-term stockholder value and promote the best interests of the company.
 Moreover, the committee attempts to set ranges for these measures that encourage success without encouraging excessive risk taking to achieve short-term results.
-In addition, the overall maximum bonus for each participating named executive officer other than our CEO cannot exceed 100% of the executive's base salary under the Incentive Compensation Plan, and the overall bonus for Mr. Edwards for 2016 under his employment agreement could not exceed \$2,500,000 (250% of his base salary), in each case no matter how much the company's financial performance exceeds the ranges established at the beginning of the year.
-Likewise, the number of performance-vesting RSUs awarded in 2016 that are eligible for vesting is capped at 133% of the grant date value, regardless of our financial performance. - We have strict internal controls over the measurement and calculation of the financial metrics used in determining an executive's bonus and the vesting of RSUs, designed to prevent the metrics from being susceptible to manipulation by any employee, including our executives. - We do not permit our executive officers or directors to enter into short sale or hedging transactions involving our stock, thereby preventing executives from insulating themselves from the effects of poor stock price performance.
+In addition, the overall maximum cash incentive award for each participating named executive officer other than our CEO cannot exceed 100% of the executive's base salary for awards under the Incentive Compensation Plan, and the overall cash incentive award for Mr. Edwards for 2017 could not exceed \$2,500,000 (250% of his base salary), in each case no matter how much the company's financial performance exceeds the ranges established at the beginning of the year.
+Likewise, the number of performance-vesting RSUs awarded in 2017 that are eligible for vesting is capped at 133% of the grant date value, regardless of our financial performance. - We have strict internal controls over the measurement and calculation of the financial metrics used in determining the executives' cash incentive awards and the vesting of RSUs, designed to prevent the metrics from being susceptible to manipulation by any employee, including our executives. - We do not permit our executive officers or directors to enter into short sale or hedging transactions involving our stock, thereby preventing executives from insulating themselves from the effects of poor stock price performance.